Meeting in a Polygon by Anonymous Oblivious Robots: Introduction

 Hence, searchers cannot simply agree on a landmark and sit on it waiting for one another, because that would prevent them from re-visiting $P$.
 This inconvenience drastically complicates the Meeting problem, and forces the searchers to follow relatively complicated movement patterns that make at least two of them necessarily meet.

 There is also a subtle problem with the actual encoding of complex data as the distance from a point, which is a single real number.
 One could naively pack several real numbers into one by interleaving their digits, but this encoding would not be computable by real random-access machines~\cite{blum}.
 Hence, we propose a more sophisticated technique, which only requires basic arithmetic operations.
-Such a technique can substitute the naive one under the reasonable assumption that the vertices of $P$ be points with algebraic coordinates (as expressed in some global coordinate system, which is not necessarily the local one of any searcher).
+Such a technique can substitute the naive one under the reasonable assumption that the vertices of $P$ be points with algebraic coordinates (as expressed in some global coordinate system, which is not necessarily the local one of any searcher).\footnote{A real number is said to be \emph{algebraic} if it is a root of a polynomial with integer coefficients~\cite{libro1}.}

 \paragraph{Statement of results.} We prove that the Meeting problem in a polygon $P$ can be solved by $k=\sigma+1$ searchers, where $\sigma$ is the order of the rotation group of $P$ (which is also called the \emph{symmetricity} of $P$).
 We also give a matching lower bound, showing that there are polygons of symmetricty $\sigma$ where $\sigma$ searchers cannot solve the Meeting problem.